 History of the Belarus Flag

-The National flag of Belarus is composed of two horizontal stripes: red over green, with the red stripe taking up twice the space of the green stripe.
+The National flag of Belarus features a design comprised of two horizontal stripes.
+The top stripe is red and the bottom is green, with the red stripe taking up twice the space of the green stripe.
 The left side of the flag features a red and white pattern running down the side.
 The flag was originally adopted with a thinner pattern than it has now on June 7th, 1995 following a national referendum in May of that year.
 Since February 10th, 2012 it has been replaced with a slightly thicker pattern.
 Independence from the Soviet Union on July 27th, 1990 had been a natural consequence of the break-up of the Soviet Union.
 The new flag remained similar to what it was in Soviet Union days except that the hammer and sickle symbols of communism were removed.

 The Soviet Union Flag with the hammer and sickle symbols had been established in 1951.
 Before that the country had had a number of different flags.
-A totally red was used in 1919 when the Lithanian-Bellarusian SSRB was formed and three variations of it with the lettering ССРБ were implemented between 1919 and 1951.
+A solid red design was used in 1919 when the Lithanian-Bellarusian SSRB was formed and three variations of it with the lettering, "ССРБ" were implemented between 1919 and 1951.
+Before that Belarus used a white flag with a red horizontal stripe in the middle, which was temporarily re-adopted in 1918 and then again between 1991 to 1995.

 Belarus National Anthem